Cubs vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has put up 24 hits with nine doubles, six home runs and 11 walks.
-He has driven in 13 runs.
+- Jorge Soler has nine doubles, six home runs, 11 walks and 13 RBI (24 total hits).

 Soler Recent Games